Flamenco/stackeditpro/Features.md

 The navigation and formatting buttons are now in a scrollable section of the navigation bar, making them available on narrow-width devices.
 ## IOS Fixes
 ### Cut, Copy, Paste, and Select - Fixed On iOS
 In the original StackEdit, you cannot cut, copy, or paste in the Markdown editor while using iOS.
 This is a total PITA, and quite frankly, a dealbreaker.
 Alas, now It works.
+Even with iPadOS and iPadPro.

 ### Unwanted Blank Lines and Tab Removal When Pasting
 When pasting terminal code from OSX, extra lines were added to each line, and the tabs were removed.
 That is now fixed.